-Laura's social media team ran everything from the @BarackObama Twitter account to the Joe Biden Facebook page and the Barack Obama Tumblr.
-They grew the campaign’s social media followings by 40 million; raised millions of dollars over social media; pioneered the use of Spotify, Instagram, Tumblr, and Pinterest on presidential campaigns; and created the most-retweeted and most-liked Twitter and Facebook posts in both networks’ history.
+In the 2012 cycle, she was the first member of the Obama re-election campaign's digital team, helping to set the editorial voice for the campaign's digital communications and later running social media strategy.
+Laura's social team ran everything from the @BarackObama Twitter account to the Joe Biden Facebook page and the Barack Obama Tumblr.
+They grew the campaign’s social media followings by 40 million; raised millions of dollars over social media; pioneered the use of Tumblr, Instagram, Spotify, and Pinterest for presidential campaigns; and created the most-retweeted and most-liked Twitter and Facebook posts in both networks’ history.

-Laura’s been featured as a speaker at the Google Political Innovation Conference, SXSW Interactive, RootsCamp, and Netroots Nation.
+She's been featured as a speaker at the Google Political Innovation Conference, SXSW Interactive, AdTech New York, RootsCamp, and Netroots Nation.